hanfak/topics-to-learn/integration/api.md

 	- eg google api
 	- generally libraries or programs access over network produced by another company or opensource
 	- Can pay for it's usage to get better access/performance/support
+- Company-private APIs
+	- Only used by systems controlled by the API provider (internal)
+- Public APIs
+	- Used by systems not controlled by the API provider (external)
+- Hybrid APIs
+	-  Used by internal and external systems

 ## Code base